 The significance of revenue assurance in the telecom industry

-Billing systems have become increasingly complex.
-Bundled and tiered offerings, inter-related technologies, and complex processes increase the expectations from the billing system.* Reeling under such pressure to keep up, security barriers in the system might wear thin and vulnerability to revenue loss might increase.
-According to a study, global telecom operators have lost $30 billion in uncollected funds and $135 billion in revenue leakage.
+With launch of next-gen services like 5G, Fibre, Cloud and OTT services like steaming audio/video, etc., telco billing systems have become increasingly complex.
+Bundled and tiered offerings, inter-related technologies, and complex processes increase the expectations from the billing system.
+Reeling under such pressure to keep up, security barriers in the system might wear thin, and vulnerability to revenue loss might increase.
+According to a 2021 study by CFCA (Communications Fraud Control Association), global telecom operators have lost over $30 billion in uncollected funds.

 What is revenue assurance in telecom?

-Revenue assurance implies that a telecom company bills its products and services as per the commercial agreement with the client.
-It ensures the integrity and accuracy of all systems involved in invoicing and billing.
+Revenue assurance implies that a telecom company can bill for products and services as per the commercial agreement with the client and avoid revenue leakage.
+It ensures integrity and accuracy of all systems involved in rating, invoicing and billing.

 The importance of revenue assurance

-Revenue leakage rises when a telecom company cannot bill a client correctly for its services.
-With millions of customers and frauds to deal with, it is an uphill task to maintain the integrity of the billing system.
-Here are some of the reasons revenue assurance is at the forefront of every telecom company’s priorities:
+Revenue leakage rises when a telecom company cannot bill a client correctly for products and services rendered.
+With a client base of millions of customers and frauds to deal with, it is an uphill task to maintain the integrity of the billing system, which directly impact the bottom line of telcos.
+Here are some of the reasons why revenue assurance is at the forefront of every telecom company’s priorities.

 - Regulatory compliances: